Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Introduction

 \section{Introduction}

-With the increase of machine learning and GPU acceleration applications as a driving force, the last few years saw the rise of hardware-supported low-precision computing.
-In fact, support for the IEEE 754 standard \cite{IEEE754-2008} fp16 format and the Google brain floating point format bfloat16 support is growing among major hardware manufacturers\footnote{The following information is currently available on the manufacturers' respective websites:\\The fp16 format is now currently supported by AMD (Instinct) and NVIDIA (Pascal and Volta) GPUs, ARM (Armv8-A Neon) chips and partially by Intel (Xeon) chips.
+With the increase of machine learning and GPU acceleration applications as a driving force, the last few years have seen the rise of hardware-supported low-precision computing.
+In fact, support for the \cite{IEEE754-2008} standard fp16 format and the Google brain floating-point format bfloat16 support is growing among major hardware manufacturers\footnote{The following information is currently available on the manufacturers' respective websites:\\The fp16 format is currently supported by AMD (Instinct) and NVIDIA (Pascal, Volta and Ampere) GPUs, ARM (Armv8-A Neon) chips and partially by Intel (Xeon) chips.
 The bfloat16 format is supported by Intel NNP processors and FPGAs, Google TPUs, and by ARM (Armv8-A) chips.
 AMD has added support for bfloat16 in its ROCm libraries and Intel has announced that the future Cooper Lake and Sapphire Rapids CPUs will also support the format.}.
-These $16$-bits formats allow for much faster operations with much lower memory, bandwidth, and energy requirements in exchange for a reduction in precision and/or range and a consequential increase in rounding error.
-In this context, the much larger roundoff unit makes traditional worst-case rounding error bounds too large and thus uninformative, and a na\"ive implementation can cause numerical algorithms to lose all accuracy.
+These $16$-bit formats allow for much faster operations with much lower memory, bandwidth, and energy requirements in exchange for a reduction in precision and/or range and a consequential increase in rounding error.
+In this context, the much larger unit roundoff makes traditional worst-case rounding error bounds too large and thus uninformative, and a na\"ive implementation can cause numerical algorithms to lose all accuracy.

+Nevertheless, careful algorithmic design can still yield extremely fast and relatively accurate results.
+For this reason, reduced- or mixed-precision algorithms have become very popular in numerical linear algebra \cite[]{abdelfattah2021survey,HighamMary2019} and machine learning \cite[]{GuptaEtAl2015,NaEtAl2017,OrtizEtAl2018,WangEtAl2018,MellempudiEtAl2019} communities.
+A substantial research effort is also currently spent to reduce the precision in climate and weather model simulations without affecting accuracy.
+The results are very promising and show large performance gains with negligible accuracy loss \cite[]{vavna2017single,duben2017study,Klower2021fluid16bit}, and show how numerical algorithms for the solution of PDEs can significantly benefit from a clever reduced-precision implementation.